Dancing Under the Stars of Lyra

 I covered the dance pads in fabric, and put some pictures of the Muses on them.
 Then covered them in 20mil (I think that was it) clear plastic.
 I have thicker translucent pads, if this plastic isn't strong enough.

-Two weekends before burning man - I set it up in the driveway, as a trial run.
+Two weekends before Burning Man - I set it up in the driveway, as a trial run.
 Here the pieces are laid out.

 Ta da!
 This was the first time I actually assembled and saw the whole thing.